chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 ## How getters work

 First, let’s make sure we have a clear handle on how getters work in JavaScript in general.
 Once you understand this, seeing how autotracking works will be much easier.
 (If you already have a good understanding of the semantics and behavior of getters vs. assignment, feel free to [skip to the next section](#autotracking).)
-We’ll start by looking at the exact same class we started with, but with all of the Glimmer and DOM details removed, a constructor added, and continuing to use the same function style for `updateName`:[^updateName-style]
+We’ll start by looking at the exact same class we started with, but with all of the Glimmer and <abbr title="document object model">DOM</abbr> details removed, a constructor added, and continuing to use the same function style for `updateName`:[^updateName-style]

 ```js
 const MAX_LENGTH = 10;